tauri-apps/awesome-tauri/README.md

 ### Articles

-- [Getting Started Using Tauri Mobile](https://medium.com/p/6f90de5b098) ![paid] - Ed Rutherford outlines how to create a mobile app with Tauri
+- [Getting Started Using Tauri Mobile](https://medium.com/p/6f90de5b098) ![paid] - Ed Rutherford outlines how to create a mobile app with Tauri.
 - [How to use local SQLite database with Tauri and Rust](https://blog.moonguard.dev/how-to-use-local-sqlite-database-with-tauri) - Guide to setup and use SQLite database with Tauri and Rust.
 - [Managing State in Desktop Applications with Rust and Tauri](https://blog.moonguard.dev/manage-state-with-tauri) - How to share and manage any kind of state globally in Tauri apps.
 - [Setting up Actix Web in a Tauri App](https://blog.moonguard.dev/setting-up-actix-in-tauri) - How to setup a HTTP server with Tauri and Actix Web.
-- [Tauri's async process](https://rfdonnelly.github.io/posts/tauri-async-rust-process/) - Rob Donnelly dives deep into Async with Tauri
+- [Tauri's async process](https://rfdonnelly.github.io/posts/tauri-async-rust-process/) - Rob Donnelly dives deep into Async with Tauri.

 ## Applications